EatRight Ontario Print Header

 It's possible to fall short of some nutrients while on a vegan diet.
 Here's a list of nutrients to watch and where you'll find them:

-• vitamin D: fortified soy, rice and almond drinks; margarine
+• vitamin D: fortified plant-based beverages; margarine

 • protein: tofu; legumes (e.g. beans, dried peas, chickpeas and lentils); soy-based meat alternatives; nuts and seeds; peanut butter and other nut butters